 She made sure everyone remembered she was unhappy with her lot in life.
 And sure, she didn’t choose the things that happened to her and many of them she didn’t have control over.
 She honestly had a lot handed to her that no one deserves.

 As brutal as it is to say, her negative reaction to it all, however, was.

 She focused so hard on the bad things in her life, on the hardships and misfortunes that she became difficult to be around.
 Up until around 2014 she was nearly impossible to spend time with.
 Misery loves company and she made sure everyone knew how miserable she was.

-We couldn’t share our joys with her because that brought out a rant about how unjust the world was that nothing good ever happened to her.
+We couldn’t share our joys with her because that brought on a rant about how unjust the world was that nothing good ever happened to her.
 Then we’d be left feeling guilty for having happiness ourselves.
 On the other hand, we couldn’t share our problems because she would compare them to hers and of course we couldn’t compete.
 So how dare we feel bad when things weren’t nearly as bad for us as they were for her.

 It made conversations quite unpleasant.
 Though I loved her for who I remembered her to be and the wonderful support she had been to me, the bitterness was seeping through it all.

 Around 2012-2014 Colleen started showing signs of dementia.
 She was in her late 50’s.